Sergey Macheret

 Sergey O. Macheret (born December 25, 1957) is an American physicist and aerospace engineer known for his contributions to plasma science and engineering.
-Macheret formulas for endothermic exchange reactions and Macheret-Fridman model of vibration-dissociation coupling are widely used for analysis of hypersonic and other chemically reacting flows.
+Macheret formulas for endothermic exchange reactions and Macheret-Fridman model of vibration-dissociation coupling are used for analysis of hypersonic and other chemically reacting flows.

-Biography
+Education and career

 Macheret received his PhD degree from Kurchatov Institute in 1985.
-He has been a professor at Purdue University School of Aeronautics and Astronautics since 2014.
+He worked at the Ohio State University, Princeton University, and Lockheed Martin Aeronautics Company.
+He was a professor at Purdue University School of Aeronautics and Astronautics in 2014-2024.

+He was elected as a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and received the AIAA Plasmadynamics and Lasers Award in 2022.

 Macheret formulas

 The formulas are used for estimation of non-equilibrium rate coefficients of the simple-exchange endothermic reaction: $XY(v)+Z \rightarrow X+YZ$.
 Such reactions appear in low-temperature nonequilibrium plasmas where substantial fraction of energy input goes into vibrational excitation of molecules.
 The formulas are obtained by applying classical mechanics methods for high temperatures and semi-classical approximation for moderate temperatures.